 HOUSTON – BLACK STANDARD POODLE BOY

-Houston is a young jet black male very sweet standard poodle boy.
+Houston is a jet black male very sweet standard poodle boy.
 He was abandoned as a youngster in his backyard along with his brothers and sisters by an AKC breeder.
 Houston was born about 6/6/09 and came together with his sisters Connie and Frances.
 We have tested them and it is okay for them to be adopted separately.
-Frances was recently adopted in November 2014 and now it is Connie’s and Houston’s turn to find good homes!
+Connie and Frances were recently adopted in 2014 and now it is Houston’s turn to find a good home!
 Houston has a very sweet and kind personality and loves to play with other dogs as well as be with his people.
 Ever since we have opened this rescue in 2009, we are proud to say that our dogs have always come updated with their vaccinations (many times with a 3 year rabies vaccination), DA2PP, Bordatella, heartworm tested negative, spayed/neutered, sometimes have a dental if needed or as resources allow, flea/hw prevention, trained, microchipped, dewormed, socialized with people and animals and lifetime free training and nutrition advice.
 Our adopters are very happy with the dogs they adopt from us and many times come back to adopt a second dog from us!
 Our standard poodles require a five foot minimum safely fenced yard unless otherwise listed. $500

 OUR POLICIES AND PROCESS